adedner/dune-fempy/doc/sphinx/index.rst

 1. High level program control for solving partial differential equations using classes from the `Dune`_ core and from `Dune-Fem`_.
-This is described in detail in section :ref:`usageintro`.
+This is described in detail in :ref:`usageintro`.
 2. Rapid prototyping of the model classes used in the `Dune-Fem-Howto`_.
    These classes provide the mathematical description of the partial differential equation to solve.
 Dune-Fempy uses `UFL`_ as input language